Municipal Police (France)

-The municipal police (Police Municipale) are the local police of towns and cities in France outside the capital.
-There are 18,000 municipal police officers in 3,500 communities.
+The municipal police (Police Municipale) are the local police of towns and cities in France.
+There are 24,000 municipal police officers in 4,555 communities.
 The municipal police are one of the three components of French policing, alongside the National Police and the National Gendarmerie, with about 145,000 police and 98,000 soldiers respectively.

-Municipal policing in departments of Paris, Hauts-de-Seine, Seine-Saint-Denis, and Val-de-Marne is the responsibility of Paris Police Prefecture, part of the National Police.
-However, Paris does have the Direction de la prévention, de la sécurité et de la protection (DPSP) (Prevention, Security and Protection Directorate) is composed of agents with municipal police powers titled inspecteurs de sécurité (Security Inspectors).
+Policing in Paris is the responsibility of the Paris Police Prefecture, part of the National Police.
+However, Paris now has a municipal police which is replacing the Direction de la prévention, de la sécurité et de la protection (DPSP) (Prevention, Security and Protection Directorate) which is composed of agents with some municipal police powers titled inspecteurs de sécurité (Security Inspectors).
+The police powers of the Paris mayor however remain more limited than the powers of regular French mayor.

 Law enforcement roles

 Under Article 21 2 of the Code of Criminal Procedure, the duties of the municipal police include: